niplav/site/text_reviews.md

-his own criteria): The most likely outcome for humanity (and for life in general) seems not to be total extinction, but instead a universe filled with beings most capable of copying themselves, the whole cosmos teeming with subsistence-level beings with very boring conscious experiences<!--TODO: hanson paper about frontiers & SSC post about substrate type stuff--> until the stars go out.
+his own criteria): The most likely outcome for humanity (and for life in general) seems not to be total extinction, but instead a universe filled with beings most capable of copying themselves, the whole cosmos teeming with [subsistence-level beings with very boring conscious experiences](https://slatestarcodex.com/2014/07/13/growing-children-for-bostroms-disneyland/ "Growing Children For Bostrom’s Disneyland") until the stars go out.
 (Or even worse scenarios from anti-aligned artificial intelligences, see [Tomasik 2019](https://reducing-suffering.org/near-miss/ "Astronomical suffering from slightly misaligned artificial intelligence")).